Mini Tummy Tuck

 How long will my surgery last?

-If performed alone, mini abdominoplasty, or mini tummy tuck, typically takes 2-3 hours.
-The procedure may be performed in combination with other procedures such as liposuction, monsplasty, or breast augmentation.
+If performed alone, a mini tummy tuck typically takes 2-3 hours.
+The procedure may be performed in combination with other procedures, such as liposuction or breast augmentation.
 Combination surgery will take longer.

 What are the risks?

 The decision to have a mini tummy tuck is personal and you will need to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.

 Possible mini-abdominoplasty risks include unacceptable position of belly button, unfavorable scarring, fluid accumulation, bleeding (hematoma), infection, wound healing problems, blood clots or fat clots, changes in skin sensation, skin discoloration, loss of the umbilicus, fat necrosis, asymmetry, recurrence of loose skin, deep vein thrombosis, cardiac and pulmonary complications, persistent swelling in the legs, nerve damage, or suboptimal aesthetic result.
 Some problems may require revision surgery.
 Most complications are rare.

 Prior to any procedure, it is necessary to review medications you are taking that may affect your surgery.
 You may be asked to stop or to adjust some medications you are on.
 As always, it is important to include supplements on your list of medications.
 Aspirin and aspirin products (Alka-Seltzer, Carisoprodol, Excedrin, Goody’s, Midol), anti-inflammatory medications (except acetaminophen, or Tylenol) and herbal supplements must be avoided for 2 weeks prior to your surgery.
 For more details about which medications and supplements to avoid, click here.
 Dr. Kirby will discuss your medications with you.